Production of Beverage Alcohol Products

 Richard Gahagan winery compliance consultant

-Every person desiring to purchase distilled spirits, wine or malt beverages at wholesale must obtain a basic permit as a wholesaler dealer from the Bureau of Alcohol, Tobacco and Firearms (ATF) before starting business.
+Every person desiring to purchase distilled spirits, wine or malt beverages at wholesale must obtain a basic permit as a wholesaler dealer from the Federal Alcohol and Tobacco tax and Trade Bureau (TTB) before starting business.

-Individuals who enter into agreements with wineries to have their grapes processed into wine (custom crushers) must also qualify as wholesale dealers with ATF.
+Individuals who enter into agreements with wineries to have their grapes processed into wine (custom crushers) must also qualify as wholesale dealers with TTB.

 State requirements must also be met.
 Interested individuals can contact the various State Beverage Alcohol Control authorities by using links available on this site.